 It’s strange and unproductive, we’re all aware of it.
 Yet, we’re still procrastinating.

 Why Do Procrastinators Procrastinate, and How Does It Affect Their Productivity?

 The thing with procrastinators is that they only tend to focus on the present.
 They’re ignoring lessons from the past, and aren’t really thinking about the future.
 The only thing on their mind is how to maximize the ease and pleasure of the current moment.

 Some people see this as a minor issue, and for them it usually is a minor mishap.
 But there is a second group of people - those whose procrastination causes permanent stress and anxiety.
 Such behaviour affect them, but it also influences their interpersonal relationships with people who work with them.
 Eventually, this leads to a decrease in productivity and efficiency levels of the whole team.

-The problem is that procrastinator is often remarkably optimistic about his ability to complete a task on a tight deadline, which is usually accompanied by expressions of reassurance that everything is under control.
-The main issue lies in the fact that procrastinating does not mean doing absolutely nothing.
-Procrastinators seldom do absolutely nothing; they just spend their time doing marginally useful things.
+The biggest problem with procrastinators is that they usually feel remarkably optimistic about their ability to complete a task on a tight deadline, which is often accompanied by expressions of reassurance that everything is under control.

-When trying to beat procrastination, people often follow exactly the wrong tack.
-They tend to minimize their commitments, assuming that if they have fewer things to do, they will quit procrastinating and get them all done.
-This is contrary to the procrastinators nature, and it destroys their most important source of motivation.
+People often follow the wrong path when trying to beat procrastination.
+They tend to minimize their commitments, assuming that if they have fewer things to do they’ll just get them done.
+This works against them since it destroys their most important source of motivation.

-- Implement Anti-procrastination strategies.
 Procrastination is a habit, which means you won’t break it overnight.
-There is no such thing as a “single best way to beat procrastination”.
-You will have to figure your strategy yourself in order to break your own habit.
-Here are some activities your strategy might include:
+There’s no such thing as a “single best way to beat procrastination”.
+It depends on you, and the way you usually break bad habits.
+You’ll have to figure out what works best in your case, but I can recommend a few strategies: